 - Not aware of what’s going on around them

 - Unable to do basic things like walking without assistance

 It’s not ok to have sex with them.
 Instead, you can ask if they’re okay, and if they need it, help them get home or to bed safely.

 How can I practice safer sex while using drugs or alcohol?

 There are a number of things you can do to have safer sex while using drugs or alcohol.
 Some of these things include:

 - If you’re injecting drugs, use clean needles and equipment, and try not to share needles with other people.
 Sharing needles is considered a high risk for giving or getting HIV and other blood-borne viruses, like Hepatitis C.

 - If you’re snorting drugs, try not to share straws with other people.
-Sharing straws can increase your risk for giving or getting Hepatitis C.
+Sharing straws can increase your risk of giving or getting Hepatitis C.

 - If you’re planning on having sex under the influence, try to be prepared!
-Have lube on hand, and whatever safer sex materials you need, like condoms, gloves, or dental dams.
+Have lube on hand, as well as whatever safer sex materials you need, like condoms, gloves, or dental dams.